-Source: Alerian, FTSE/NAREIT, S&P Dow Jones, S&P GSCl, Bureau of Labor Statistics, Cliffw ater calculations
+Source: Alerian, FTSE/NAREIT, S&P Dow Jones, S&P GSCI, Bureau of Labor Statistics, Cliffw ater calculations

 The primary interest in MLPs is their high current yield.
-A high yield appeals to investors who want liquidity and/or current income and also provides some inflation protection as cash flow can be reinvested at higher rates during periods of rising inflation.
+A high yield appeals to investors who want liquidity and/or current income and provides some inflation protection as cash flow can be reinvested at higher rates during periods of rising inflation.

-In Exhibit 51 we compare cash yields for MLPs and 10-year Treasuries.
-The MLP yield is for the Alerian MLP Index.
+In Exhibit 51, we compare cash yields for MLPs and 10-year Treasuries.

-Exhibit 51: MLP and Treasury Yield Comparison, 1996 to 2023
+Exhibit 51: MLP and Treasury Yield Comparison, 1996 to 2024

 MLP yields were attractive relative to Treasuries over the last several years.
-However, the combination of higher Treasury yields and lower MLP yields from recent price gains have reduced the MLP yield spread over Treasuries.
-The current yield spread equals 3.49%, below the 4.11% historical average spread.
-Our expected return for MLPs is 7.40%, roughly equal to the 7.37% current Alerian index yield on December 31, 2023.
+However, the recent combination of higher Treasury yields and lower MLP yields from recent price gains have reduced the MLP yield spread over Treasuries.
+The current yield spread equals 1.71%, down from 3.49% one year ago and below the 3.95% historical average spread.
+Our expected return for MLPs is 7.30%, which incorporates yield, growth from inflation, and fees.